-Feeling stressed out is something that we all go through at some point, but nobody particularly enjoys it.
+We all have experienced being stressed out at some point in our lives.
 Although, a small amount of stress can actually be good when it comes to motivating somebody to work hard to reach their goals.
 Whether that be personally, professionally, or academically, having too much stress can actually have the opposite effect and can cause you to feel like you are ‘shutting down’.

 Side Effects of Stress

-Common side effects of high-stress levels include lack of focus, trouble concentrating, migraines (like me) frequently forgetting things, or even feeling like your mind has gone completely blank.
-All of these can contribute to other things in your life going wrong, which in turn can lead to stress or in some cases, anxiety.
+Common side effects of high-stress levels include lack of focus, trouble concentrating, migraines (like me) frequently forgetting things, nosy bleeds, dreams about talking life-sized spiders or even feeling like your mind has gone completely blank.
+Yea the last few ones were weird, that literally happens to me when my stress levels are too high.

 Since trying to ignore your stress won’t make it go away, it’s important to know exactly what to do in order to help your stress levels manageable and easy to control.
 One of the best ways to take control of the amount of stress you are feeling is to take control of your diet, exercise, and lifestyle habits.
 When your diet and lifestyle are working together in your favor to combat and fight stress, you will find that you are better able to control any feelings of worry or anxiety that come up.

-Remember that what you put into your body isn’t just important for your physical health, but also for your mental health, as well!
+Remember that what you put into your body isn’t just important for your physical health, but for your mental health as well!

 Stay on the lookout for another installment of Eating Your Way To Calm.

 P.S. – If you enjoyed this post on the This Is How You Eat Your Way To Calm, remember to like, share, and comment below.